deven367/talk-to-a-pdf/README.md

 ## how it works

-Once the package is installed, you can use the CLI command, `talk-to-a-pdf`,
+Once the package is installed, you can use the CLI command, `talk-to-a-file`,

 The CLI has a required argument, `pdf`, which is the path to the pdf file that you want to read.